 For best results, Zendesk recommends that users do the following:

 - Become familiar with Zendesk keyboard shortcuts.
 For more information, see Viewing and disabling keyboard shortcuts.

 - Take advantage of personal style sheets or adjust browser settings to meet your accessibility needs.

-- Report accessibility issues to the Zendesk Products team.
+- To report accessibility issues that you find with our products, email us at email@example.com.
 Your feedback is important to us.